YwFlare/Recommendation-Systems/README.md

 # Recommendation-Systems
 This project is for our course Big data technology and application in the second semester of junior year at Nankai University, finished by Wei-Feng Yuan.

-In this project, I use a mode mixed with baseline and biassvd
+In this project, I use a mode mixed with baseline and biassvd collaborative filtering.

 ## Baseline CF